Hannils/IV1201-Project/README.md

 ## Database

-Database SQP is placed in `database` folder
+Database SQL is placed in `database` folder